ReeceRose/next.js-template/README.md

 Currently, if this is cloned into a monorepo as a nested folder (example: web/) the build won't run.
 In addition to the build not running, husky does not work properly.
 To get a successful build, follow these instructions

 - Move .github/ folder to root of monorepo
-- Add the following to the `packages.json` file in this folder: `"prepare": "cd ../ && husky install web/.husky"`
+- Add the following to the `packages.json` file in this folder: `"prepare": "cd ../ && husky install web/.husky"` while removing the `"postinstall": "husky install"` line
 - Replace the contents of `./husky/pre-commit` with the following:

 ```bash